hasanshahriar32/b6a11-service-review-client-side-hasanshahriar32/README.md

-# Paradox Old Book sale service
+# Paradox service giving site

 This is a simple service that allows you to get services from Paradox Interactive.
 The service is written in React.
 The service is deployed on Firebase.